ory/ladon/README.md

 }
 ```

-but not (allow for all resources containing part:west, the resource does not contain part:west):
+but not (allow for all resources containing `part:west`, the resource does not contain `part:west`):

 ```go
 var err = warden.IsAllowed(&ladon.Request{